 05. Consider lighting

 Simulating the lighting conditions of the original image will help your subject really inhabit the world of the image.
-The easiest way to do this is by adding shadows and editing colour balance.
+Since you're just learning how to Photoshop someone into a picture, you'll want the easiest way to do this.
+This way is by adding shadows and editing colour balance.
 Simple shadows can be added by painting black onto a new layer with a feathered brush.
 You can then use the opacity of this layer to control the weight of the shadows.
 Alternatively you can use the Burn tool to darken the areas of the image that need more shadow, though it is worth duplicating the layer first so you don’t make permanent changes.

 Normally you would adjust the colour balance by clicking on the adjustment layer button in the Layers panel, then selecting which adjustment you want, however this would affect every layer below it in the composition.
 To make sure an adjustment layer only works on the layer you want, position it above the active layer, then alt click between the layers.
 You can duplicate adjustments by clicking on the layer and pressing Command + J.